-With a 360-degree view of the ocean, coastal meadows, and mountains to the east, the top of the Point Arena Lighthouse is a truly exhilarating place to ride out a winter storm!
+With a 360-degree view of the ocean, coastal meadows, and mountains to the east, the top of the Point Arena Lighthouse is a truly thrilling place to ride out a winter storm!
 Standing 115 feet tall, this iconic beacon has been shining through rain, wind and fog since 1908.
-Intrepid isitors with an eye for adventure can visit in the rain, climb the 145 steps to the top, and revel in nature’s fury!
+Intrepid visitors with an eye for adventure can visit in the rain, climb the 145 steps to the top, and revel in nature’s fury!
 Once the winds have subsided, return to ground level and take a hike on the Point Arena-Stornetta Public Lands, the only land-based portion of the 1,100-mile California Coastal Monument.

 The town of Elk may be tiny but it boasts some mighty fine storm-watching spots from vantages ranging from clifftops to beaches.
 At the Elk Cove Inn, snag a front row seat in one of their oceanside rooms or venture down to the beach below.
 Browse the offerings at Matson Mercantile and the Artist’s Collective or pick up some snacks at the Elk Store before heading to the Michelin-starred Harbor House Inn where the calming atmosphere belies the storm outside.